1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 Make sure they're assembled correctly and line up with the rail as well - if they're out of alignment and don't run correctly along the rail, you'll experience a massive wear and tear.
 Same goes for the bearings being too tight.

+---

+#### Maintenance

+As the bearings as well as the rods will suffer from metal running on metal and debris can build up, clean the rails and the bearings from time to time.
+Inspect all parts for any visible damage, check if the SG15 wheels are still in the correct position and if they turn well or if maybe a bearing became bad.
+After that, add a slight coating of lubrification to reduce the wear and tear due to the fact that metal is running on metal - I personally use "Super Lube" for that.

 !!! warning "Wear And Tear"

     Wear and tear does occur at this kind of linear rail system as well, as metal bearings are running along a metal rod.